 Glue student writings onto construction paper and display them on a bulletin board.
 Turn covers into a page for interaction notebooks, or add them to a writing portfolio.
 You can even use them as a stand-alone.

 Candles are important during the holiday season.
 They represent both religious and nonspiritual winter events.
 People interpret their meaning in many different ways.
-Some associate candles with the Yuletide.
-The winter solstice celebrations date back for centuries.
+Some associate candles with Yuletide.
+The winter solstice celebrations date back centuries.
 Celebrators think the warm glow of candles shows spring is on its way.
 Others view candles as a family’s guiding light.
 This comes from several ancient traditions.
 Christians equate candles with the guiding star of Bethlehem.
-Jews light a Hanukiah during Hanukkah.
-During Kwanzaa, the central symbol is a candelabra of special colored candles.
+Jews light a Hanukkah during Hanukkah.
+During Kwanzaa, the central symbol is a candelabra of unique colored candles.

 For Christians, the star of Bethlehem guided the Three Wise Men from the East to baby Jesus.
 The Magi wanted to honor the newborn king of the Jews with gifts and prayers.
 Because of this, Christians use candles during Christmas services to remember Jesus is ‘the Light of the World.’